ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

        * `vim /opt/shibboleth-idp/conf/ldap.properties`

+          The property `idp.attribute.resolver.LDAP.exportAttributes` **has to be added** into the file and configured with the list of attributes the IdP retrieves directly from LDAP.
-          The `idp.attribute.resolver.LDAP.exportAttributes` list MUST contains the attribute chosen for the persistent-id generation (idp.persistentId.sourceAttribute)
+          The list MUST contain the attribute chosen for the persistent-id generation (*idp.persistentId.sourceAttribute*).

           ```properties
           idp.authn.LDAP.authenticator = bindSearchAuthenticator